Walhampton School

 This school currently supports the following kinds of learning needs, health needs and physical disabilities:

 Not everyone learns at the same pace, but at Walhampton they support each pupil to ensure that no one gets left behind.
-For those children who need that little bit of extra input with lessons and understanding, their Learning Support Unit is there to help.
+For those children who need that little bit of extra input with lessons and understanding, their learning support unit is there to help.
 The LSU team does a vital job and is an integral part of the school, with dedicated classrooms dotted all around the site, close to the other classrooms.
 They work hard to ensure that the successes of every child are celebrated by the whole school.
 As a result, the children who receive learning support are confident and always make up a significant proportion of the school leadership positions.
-In recent years their Head Boy and Head Girl positions have been awarded to children with learning difficulties.
+In recent years their head boy and head girl positions have been awarded to children with learning difficulties.

 This school currently delivers the following interventions to pupils in class and outside class to support their learning, health and/or physical needs:

-Their Learning Support Unit, which operates within a tiered approach depending on the needs of the child, benefits from a range of technological resources to help pupils during lessons and with homework.
-Teachers and Teaching Assistants provide support in class with appropriate differentiation for those with learning difficulties.
-They also provide Learning Support lessons from specialist teachers including some external experts.
+Their learning support unit, which operates within a tiered approach depending on the needs of the child, benefits from a range of technological resources to help pupils during lessons and with homework.
+Teachers and teaching assistants provide support in class with appropriate differentiation for those with learning difficulties.
+They also provide learning support lessons from specialist teachers including some external experts.
 Typically, most children have around 50 minutes of dedicated support per week, but some have less and others considerably more.

 This school currently provides the following support for pupils' mental health needs